dafny-lang/dafny/docs/DafnyRef/integration-cs/IntegrationCS.md

 Then the `Main` method in the Dafny file calls the two Dafny methods, which are translated to the two C# methods.
-The combination is built and run using `dafny run -t:cs Demo1a.dfy --input Demo1x.cs`
+The combination is built and run using `dafny run --target:cs Demo1a.dfy --input Demo1x.cs`

 ## Calling Dafny from C#